pisa-engine/ecir19-bisection/README.md

 the following paper.
 We request you cite this work if you decide to use our algorithm for your own papers.

-Joel.
-Mackenzie, Antonio Mallia, Matthias Petri, J. Shane Culpepper, and Torsten Suel:
+Joel Mackenzie, Antonio Mallia, Matthias Petri, J. Shane Culpepper, and Torsten Suel:
 **Compressing Inverted Indexes with Recursive Graph Bisection: A Reproducibility Study.**
 To appear in ECIR, 2019.